Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Estimating Vertical Velocity in Convection Simulations

 Because any simple entrainment parameterization is likely insufficient to accurately model simulation mixing and would introduce errors to the leading-order terms that contribute to $w_c$, we set $\epsilon$ and $\bar{\epsilon}$ to 0 in the following results.
 We discuss the effect of entrainment on vertical velocity estimates in Section \ref{sec:discussion}.

-Satellite sounding retrievals are characteristic of the nearest clear-sky temperatures surrounding convective systems, so we account for the ambiguity in observing $T_c$ via perturbations of the simulated in-cloud temperatures and subsequent quantification of how the estimated vertical velocities change.
+Satellite sounding retrievals characterize the nearest clear-sky temperatures surrounding convective systems, so there is some ambiguity about the true temperature in the cloud.
+In later analysis where we validate our method to estimate vertical velocity, we also compute the $w_c$ estimated from temperatures shifted by a small amount, testing the sensitivity of the estimated velocities to the potential uncertainties in temperature.
 Prior comparisons of spaceborne temperature retrievals to atmospheric soundings indicate that the bias in retrieved temperatures when opaque clouds are present is $\approx -2$ K, on average, while the root mean squared error can reach up to 4 K when the most opaque clouds are present \citep{wong_cloud-induced_2015}.
 Comparisons of Atmospheric Infrared Sounder (AIRS) temperature (mostly clear-sky) retrievals to the Modern-Era Retrospective analysis for Research and Applications, version 2 (MERRA-2) all-sky temperatures similarly show that retrievals can differ from reanalysis data by $\approx$ 2 K \citep{elsaesser_using_2025}.
-Based on these prior studies, we chose to perturb the temperature by $\pm$5 K to evaluate the temperature sensitivity of our vertical velocity estimators.
+Based on these prior studies, we chose to perturb the in-cloud temperature by $\pm$5 K to evaluate the temperature sensitivity of our vertical velocity estimators.